-Article 38 Match sheet
+Article 41 Match sheet

-- 38.01 Before each match, each team shall indicate in the relevant match sheet the numbers, surnames, first names (and dates of birth for qualifying and play-off matches) and, if applicable, shirt names of the 18 players (exceptionally 23 players for the final) in the squad, together with the surnames and first names of the officials seated on the substitutes' bench and on the additional technical seats.
+- 41.01 Before each match, each team must indicate in the match sheet the numbers, first names and surnames (and dates of birth for qualifying and play-off matches) and, if applicable, shirt names of the 23 players in the squad, together with the first names, surnames and functions of the officials seated on the substitutes' bench and on the additional technical seats.
 The goalkeepers and team captain must be identified.
-Players must wear the shirt and short numbers as indicated on the match sheet.
-The match sheet must be validated by the competent club official. - 38.02 The 11 players indicated on the match sheet as forming the starting 11 must commence the match.
-The other players are designated as substitutes. - 38.03 Both teams must submit their validated match sheets at least 75 minutes before kick-off. - 38.04 Only three of the substitutes listed on the match sheet may take part in the match.
-A player who has been substituted may take no further part in the match.
-Exceptionally, a fourth substitute listed on the match sheet may take part in knockout matches exclusively during extra time. - 38.05 After the validated match sheets have been submitted no changes are allowed.
+Players must wear the shirt and short numbers as indicated on the match sheet. - 41.02 The 11 players indicated on the match sheet as forming the starting 11 must commence the match.
+The other players are designated as substitutes. - 41.03 Each team must have its match sheet submitted by its competent club official at least 75 minutes before kick-off.
+Once both teams match sheets are submitted, they will be automatically exchanged 75 minutes before kick-off. - 41.04 Up to five of the substitutes listed on each team's match sheet may take part in the match.
+Additionally, a sixth substitute listed on the match sheet may take part in knockout matches exclusively during extra time.
+Each team may use a maximum of three stoppages in play to make substitutions (one additional stoppage in extratime can be used).
+Substitutions made before the start of the match, during halftime, between the end of normal playing time and extra time, and at half-time during extra time do not reduce the number of stoppages in play that can be used.
+A player who has been substituted may take no further part in the match. - 41.05 After the match sheets have been exchanged, no changes are allowed.
 Before the match has kicked off, the following exceptions are possible: - a.
-If any of the 11 players indicated on the match sheet as forming the starting 11 are not able to start the match due to physical incapacity, they may only be replaced by any of the substitutes listed on the initial match sheet.
-The substitute(s) in question may then only be replaced by a registered player (players) not listed on the initial match sheet, so that the quota of substitutes is not reduced.
-During the match, three players may still be substituted. - b.
-If any of the substitutes listed on the match sheet are not able to be fielded due to physical incapacity, they may only be replaced by a registered player not listed on the initial match sheet. - c.
-If none of the goalkeepers listed on the match sheet are able to be fielded due to physical incapacity, they may be replaced by registered goalkeepers not listed on the initial match sheet.
+If any of the players indicated on the match sheet as forming the starting 11 cannot start the match due to physical incapacity, they may be replaced by one of the substitutes listed on the match sheet.
+The substitute in question may then only be replaced by a registered player not previously listed on the match sheet, so that the quota of substitutes is not reduced.
+During the match, five players may still be substituted. - b.
+If any of the substitutes listed on the match sheet cannot be fielded due to physical incapacity, they may be replaced by a registered player not previously listed on the match sheet. - c.
+If none of the goalkeepers listed on the match sheet can be fielded due to physical incapacity, they may be replaced by registered goalkeepers not previously listed on the match sheet.